Water supply and sanitation in Jordan: Drinking water quality

-Drinking water quality in Jordan is governed by Jordanian Standard 286 of 2008, which is based on the World Health Organization drinking water guidelines.
-Jordan's standards were modified in 2008 and previously in 2001, after a major drinking water pollution outbreak occurred in Amman in the summer of 1998 due to a malfunction of the capital's major drinking water treatment plant.
-In 2001, specific measures to be undertaken in case of the occurrence of pollution in drinking water samples were included in the procedures that are part of the standard.
+Drinking water quality in Jordan is governed by the Jordan Institution for Standards & Metrology's Standard 286 of 2008, which is based on the World Health Organization drinking water guidelines.
+Jordan's standards were modified in 2001 and later in 2008, after a major drinking water pollution outbreak occurred in Amman in the summer of 1998 due to a malfunction of the capital's main drinking water treatment plant.
+The 2001 changes introduced stricter quality controls to prevent future pollution in drinking water.
 A 2005 study of different potable water sources in four governorates showed that drinking water quality was in compliance with national physiochemical standards.
 For the purpose of monitoring groundwater quality, a network of observation wells is installed in each of the “groundwater basins”.
-At the household level water is stored in water tanks (usually on top of the buildings) to be used until the next turn of water supply.
+At the household level water is stored in water tanks (usually on top of the buildings) to be used until municipal water is delivered.
 In a 2011 study by the Jordanian Government, more than 90% of samples taken at house water storage tanks in three Amman distribution zones (Rasheed, Kharabsheh and Khalda) had chlorine residual levels between 0.2 mg/L and 0.5 mg/L. These values are in compliance with the recommendations of the WHO Drinking Water Guidelines.
 According to the WHO, the water can thus be classified as "safe to drink".
 Despite these results, a 2012 Jordan Times article reported that “[a] customer satisfaction survey carried out by the Jordan Water Company (Miyahuna) showed that customers avoid drinking tap water, fearing it is contaminated”.